fabcotech/dappy-tools/packages/dappy-node/kubernetes/KUBERNETES.md

 # Kubernetes

-When deploying using kubernetes, we assume you have setup a secure postgreSQL database already.
-And know the `DAPPY_PG_CONNECTION_STRING` for allowing dappy-node to write/ready in the database.
+When deploying using kubernetes, we assume you have setup a secure postgreSQL database already (on your server or a cloud provider).
+And know the `DAPPY_PG_CONNECTION_STRING` (in the format `postgresql://postgres:postgres@db1234.cloudprovider.com:5432/dappy`) for allowing dappy-node to write/ready in the database.

 ## General architecture